Immune Therapies (P.Grad.Dip./P.Grad.Cert.)

 Career Opportunities

-The presence in Ireland of 9 out of the 10 world’s largest biopharma companies, all of which have interests in the area of Immune Therapies, is generating significant demand for graduates with relevant knowledge and industry-relevant skillsets.
+The presence in Ireland of some of the world’s largest biopharma companies, all of which have interests in the area of immune therapies, is generating significant demand for graduates with relevant knowledge and industry-relevant skillsets.

 Graduates of this course would be suited to work in the pharmaceutical industry in roles such as medical science liaison, medical information, market access, medical communications, therapeutic area specialists or clinical or basic research, to name but a few.
 This course also provides an excellent opportunity for scientists who wish to upskill to continue and advance to high level jobs in the Irish biopharma industry or continue in further biomedical-related research.